 A career in mental health or learning disability services can sometimes be challenging but it is immensely rewarding.
 As with all NHS organisations, there are a wide variety of roles and careers available within our Trust.

-Work experience with us may provide opportunities to experience a range of clinical situations and meet patients with a variety of mental health conditions, or it may involve working within one of our non-clinical teams which support the delivery of clinical services, such as finance, human resources or administration.
+Work experience with us provides an opportunity for year 12 students to gain an understanding of the various work roles within our clinical teams and settings along with the service they provide to their clients or it may involve working within one of our non-clinical teams which support the delivery of clinical services, such as finance or administration etc.

 Ways of getting experience

 Getting some relevant experience is one of the most important things you can do to help find a career in health.
 Some work experience placements offer a hands-on experience, while some provide insights, observation and work shadowing.
 All can provide a valuable experience for students looking to move into a career in the NHS.